0xByteRush/Smart-Parking-System/README.md

 ## Teamwork

 This project was completed as a **team-based implementation**.
 Work was divided across simulation, hardware-oriented Verilog development, seven-segment display integration, FPGA implementation, and report preparation.
 This repository intentionally omits personal names for privacy.

-## Notes

-This repository is intended to showcase the project architecture, implementation approach, and verification snapshots in a clean portfolio format suitable for academic and internship applications.